awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/change.md

 by eight hours if the backend service is down, then set a TTL of 14 hours and a grace time of eight hours.

-The only remaining trouble is that throughout the period while the backend service is down, one client per key will be trying to get a key, rather than doing useful work.
+One problem remains.
+While the backend service is down, we need to make sure that all clients are making progress, rather than spending all their time querying the backend service.
-To remedy this, make sure the [grace interval](#grace-interval) is large compared to the time it takes to fail to get a key.
+To remedy this, make sure the [grace interval](#grace-interval) is large compared to the time it takes to fail to get a key, so that the remainder of the [grace interval](#grace-interval) can be spent doing work.